europeana/portal.js/src/cachers/README.md

 Localised.

 #### `collections:times:featured`
-Retrieves and caches a daily rotation of 4 times from a hard-coded subset of timespan-type, Europeana-scoped entities from the Entity API.
+Retrieves and caches a daily rotation of 4 times from all timespan-type, Europeana-scoped entities from the Entity API.

 Localised.